 An annual report detailing the information requested above and summarizing all piping plover, seabeach amaranth, and sea turtle data must be provided to the Raleigh Field Office by January 31 of each year, with the first report due by January 31, 2007.
 In addition, any information or data related to a conservation measure or recommendation that is implemented should be included in the annual report.
-A meeting between CAHA and the USFWS must be scheduled within 30 days of the annual report to discuss the data and any changes in the management or monitoring action proposed by the NPS for the next season.
+A meeting between CALO and the USFWS must be scheduled within 30 days of the annual report to discuss the data and any changes in the management or monitoring action proposed by the NPS for the next season.
 Additionally, the level of incidental take will be reevaluated to comply with any project modification and new data.
 The annual report should be sent to the address below:

-Pete Benjamin, Supervisor Raleigh Field Office U.S. Fish and Wildlife Service Post Office Box 33726 Raleigh, North Carolina 27636-3726 Upon locating a dead, injured, or sick individual of an endangered or threatened species, initial notification must be made to the Fish and Wildlife Service Law Enforcement Office below.
+Pete Benjamin, Supervisor Raleigh Field Office U.S. Fish and Wildlife Service Post Office Box 33726 Raleigh, North Carolina 27636-3726 (919) 856-4520

+Upon locating a dead, injured, or sick individual of an endangered or threatened species that appears to have been impacted as the result of an action occurring at CALO (e.g., run over by a vehicle), initial notification must be made to the Fish and Wildlife Service Law Enforcement Office below.
 Additional notification must be made to the Fish and Wildlife Service Ecological Services Field Office identified above.
 Care should be taken in handling sick or injured individuals and in the preservation of specimens in the best possible state for later analysis of cause of death or injury.